 Summary

-This paper proposes Cluster Affiliation Network Embedding (CANE) and a temporal variant t-CANE, a platform-agnostic method for building user-user networks from shared participation in latent narrative clusters rather than from reposts, follows, or other platform-specific signals.
-By embedding posts with MPNet, clustering them with DP-Means, and linking users via TF-IDF-weighted affiliation vectors (accelerated with FAISS-HNSW), the authors construct discourse networks that match or exceed interaction- and similarity-based baselines on information operation detection, ideological stance prediction, and a newly introduced cross-platform engagement prediction task — using a fraction of the data.
-Applied to Truth Social and X during the 2024 U.S. Presidential election, the framework uncovers a small set of “bridge users” (0.33% of users) who introduce roughly 70% of narratives that migrate between the two platforms, reframing cross-platform influence as a structural phenomenon rooted in discursive alignment rather than direct ties.
+This paper introduces Cluster Affiliation Network Embedding (CANE) and its temporal extension t-CANE, a platform-agnostic framework for reconstructing user-user discourse networks.
+Rather than relying on platform-specific behavioral signals like reposts or follower ties — increasingly unavailable due to API restrictions and platform fragmentation — the method links users through shared participation in latent narrative clusters derived from content.
+The authors benchmark the approach against interaction- and similarity-based baselines across information operation detection, ideological stance prediction, and a new cross-platform engagement prediction task, achieving state-of-the-art results with far less data.
+Applied to Truth Social and X during the 2024 U.S. Presidential election, the framework surfaces a tiny set of “bridge users” who seed the majority of narratives that migrate between platforms, reframing cross-platform influence as a structural phenomenon rooted in shared discursive alignment rather than direct interaction.

 Key Contributions

-• A novel cross-platform engagement prediction benchmark that tests whether discourse-based graphs encode behavioral alignment across fragmented ecosystems.
+- A novel cross-platform engagement prediction benchmark testing whether user graphs encode behavioral alignment across fragmented ecosystems.

-• Empirical evidence that political narrative diffusion between Truth Social and X is structured, directional, and concentrated in a small bridge population.
+- Empirical evidence that 2024 U.S. election narrative diffusion between Truth Social and X was structured, directional, and concentrated in a small subset of bridge users.

-• Released anonymized code, datasets, and a cross-platform Truth Social/X corpus.
+- Released anonymized code and datasets, including a cross-platform Truth Social/X corpus with narrative cluster annotations.

 Methods